 - A family member who had both breast and ovarian cancer

 - A male family member who had breast cancer

-- Two or more family members who had breast cancer
+- 2 or more family members who had breast cancer

 - Eastern European (Ashkenazi) Jewish heritage

-You may also want to ask about genetic testing if you've already had breast or ovarian cancer.
+It's also a good idea to ask about genetic testing if you've already had breast or ovarian cancer.

 If genetic tests show that you're at higher risk of developing breast or ovarian cancer — or of getting cancer a second time — you and your doctor can discuss options for managing your risk.

 Insurance plans must cover genetic counseling and testing for women at higher risk of getting breast cancer.
 That means you may be able to get counseling at no cost to you.
 Talk to your insurance company to find out more.